Get

 Closing Thoughts

 While this list can make it seem like the Maltipoo is an unhealthy breed, they have an average lifespan of about 12-15 years, making them long-lived dogs.
 Obesity and dental issues are both preventable but can cause serious problems if left untreated.
 Other issues, like shaker syndrome and femoral head necrosis, can occur, but they are rare, and good breeding makes them even less frequent.
-Luxating patellar and allergies are probably the most common health complaints in younger Maltipoos.
+Luxating patella and allergies are probably the most common health complaints in younger Maltipoos.

 Featured Image Credit: marketlan, Shutterstock